Skip to content

 walk chinese characters

-Besides these, there are some more words which use the left walk radical:
+Here are some more words with the left walk radical:

 运 (yùn) – to transport things from one place to another